-The school will be responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.
-It will also need to ensure that the relevant people named in the above sections will be effective in carrying out their e-safety responsibilities:
+The Trust's technical partner Concero will be responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible.
+The Trust will ensure that the relevant people named in the above sections will be effective in carrying out their online safety responsibilities.
+Schools will ensure that policies and procedures approved within this policy are implemented. (list of responsivities as currently shown in this section)

-- School technical systems will be managed in ways that ensure that the academy meets recommended technical requirements - There will be regular reviews and audits of the safety and security of school academy technical systems - Servers, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to academy technical systems and devices. - The Headteacher is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users. - Academy technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual / potential technical incident / security breach to the relevant person, as agreed). - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
-These are tested regularly.
-The school infrastructure and individual workstations are protected by up to date virus software. - An agreed policy is in place for the provision of temporary access of "guests" (eg trainee teachers, supply teachers, visitors) onto the school systems. - Personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.
+- School technical systems will be managed in ways that ensure that the academy meets recommended technical requirements - There will be regular reviews and audits of the safety and security of school academy technical systems - Servers, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to academy technical systems and devices. - The Central Team is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users. - Academy technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual / potential technical incident / security breach to the relevant person, as agreed). - Exa, the Trust broadband provider, sourced through Concero UK has provided the following statement in relation to the fileting measures it which apply: - I can confirm we apply all filtering requirements recommend by the Department of Education (DFE) and implement everything under Prevent on our filtering platform.